 Time passed slowly inside the portal.
 There were no shifts from day to night, no turnings from one month to another.
 Buffy was utterly alone.

-When she had sacrificed herself for Dawn, she had expected to die.
+When she'd sacrificed herself for Dawn, she'd expected to die.
 Had even felt peace at the thought.
 But this wasn't death.
 This wasn't life either.
 She feared that she had become part of the portal, just one more jumble of energy in the chaotic blackness that was the gateway.
 The idea terrified her.

-Don't panic, she ordered herself firmly.
-She was amazed that she was still sentient enough, separate enough to order anything.
+Don't panic, she ordered herself, amazed she was still sentient enough—separate enough—to order anything.

 It had never occurred to her to try the next slayer, or the existing one either.
 Her successor wouldn't even know her, and Faith wouldn't care.
 So it had been a surprise when both of them had shown up in her prison.
 Faith had seemed different, stronger yet less wild somehow.
-But the other slayer...it had been a shock to see who had replaced her.
-She had felt rage that her sacrifice had only resulted in having Dawn take her place.
-It was all wrong.
+But the other slayer—it had been a shock to see who had replaced her.
+She'd felt rage that her sacrifice had only resulted in having Dawn take her place.
+It was wrong.

-If death is my gift, why can't I give it to myself, she ranted, secretly afraid that the first slayer had deliberately misled her.
-That it had all been a way to trap her here, in this no-man's land between life and death.
-The way the first slayer had wanted her to be.
-Alone.
+If death was her gift, why couldn't she give it to herself?
+Had the first slayer deliberately misled her?
+Had it all been a way to trap her here, in this no-man's land between life and death?

 "Xander, wait up."
-Dawn trotted to catch her friend.
+Dawn trotted to catch him.

 "Hey, Dawnster."
 Xander grinned at her.
 "Whatcha doing down in this part of town?
-I woulda figured you for the school yard about now."
+I would've figured you for the school yard about now."